256hax/solana-anchor-react-minimal-example/README.md

 % solana-keygen new
 ```

 Airdrop to your wallet.
-Replace your [KEYPAIR PATH] and address.
+Replace [KEYPAIR PATH] and [YOUR ADDRESS] to your value.

 ```
 % solana config get